waku-org/pm/FURPS/application/nim_ffi.md

 ## Supportability

-1. Can be installed using Nimble.
+1. Any Nim project can use it and can be installed using Nimble, similarly to how nim-chronos is imported.
+2. The interaction with the exposed C library is through JSON.
+3. The interaction with the exposed C library is through protobuf.

 ## + (Privacy, Anonymity, Deployments)

 1. `nwaku` repository uses `nim-ffi` to expose the existing `libwaku` functionality.